TriStaRvOiD/Kasper/README.md

 ## Contributions

-I am anything but a seasoned developer, and my coding skills are not spectacular at the moment.
-So, contributions are truly appreciated.
+I am anything but a seasoned developer, and my coding skills are not spectacular at the moment; so, contributions are truly appreciated.

 ## Translations